the-hyp0cr1t3/CC/Setting up Sublime.md

-(☞ﾟ∀ﾟ)☞ Credit to Muzaffar Ahmed for the all that follows

 # Setting up Sublime Text 3 and C++ for Windows
 Before we begin with Competitive Programming tutorials, I felt like I should write this since many face problems with setting up the environment or end up setting poor environment which affects their speed.